AnhCao-96/AnhCao-96.github.io/_pages/about.md

 I am a Graduate student pursuing a Business Analytics degree at the University of Louisville.
 I also graduated from Liberty University with Bachelor's degrees in Finance and Economics in May 2018.
 Most of my experience throughout the years are in market research, analytics, and financial management.

+My competencies by the time I graduate from UofL in September 2020:
+- High in-demand programming languages: Python, R, SQL
+- Data mining, wrangling, storytelling with data
+- Statistical programs: SAS Studio, SPSS, Excel
+- Statistical analysis: Simple and multiple linear regression, Two-Stage Least Squares, Difference in Difference, Propensity Score Matching, Heckman model, etc.
+- Data visualization: Tableau, Power BI, R, Python
+- Machine Learning modeling: SAS Enterprise Miner, etc.

-By the time I graduate from UofL in September 2020, I will have a decent knowledge of several high in-demand programming languages (Python, R, SQL...) for analytics, data mining and visualization (Tableau, Power BI...), storytelling with data, correlation and regression analysis, ect.
-With those skill sets under my belt, I hope to pursue an Analyst career where I can provide data-driven insights, managerial strategies, and clear communication to make practical and concrete decision for a company.
+With those skill sets under my belt, I am actively seeking a data analytics role where I can provide data-driven insights, managerial strategies, and clear communication to make practical and concrete decisions for the company.

 Honored to serve as the first current student for the newsletter to prospective students at UofL.
 ![alt]({{ site.url }}{{ site.baseurl }}/images/newsletter.PNG)